Lotus Cars: Financial troubles, death of Chapman

 By 1980, Group Lotus was in serious financial trouble.
 Production had dropped from 1,200 units per year to a mere 383.
-The combined reasons were that the world was in the middle of an economic recession and sales in the key United States market had virtually collapsed, along with limited development of the then model range.
+This situation resulted from the worldwide economic recession combined with the virtual collapse of sales in the American market and limited development of the model range.

-In early 1982, Chapman came to an agreement with Toyota to exchange intellectual property and applied expertise.
-This initially resulted in Lotus Engineering helping to develop the Mk2 Toyota Supra, also known as the Toyota Celica XX.
-Secondly, it allowed Lotus to launch the new Lotus Excel to replace the ageing Lotus Eclat.
-Using drivetrain and other components from Toyota enabled Lotus to sell the Excel for £1,109 less than the outgoing Eclat.
+In early 1982, Chapman forged an agreement with Toyota to exchange intellectual property and applied expertise.
+As a result, Lotus Engineering helped develop the Mk2 Toyota Supra, also known as the Toyota Celica XX.
+The partnership also allowed Lotus to launch the new Lotus Excel to replace the ageing Lotus Eclat.
+Using drivetrain and other components built by Toyota enabled Lotus to sell the Excel for £1,109 less than the outgoing Eclat.

-Looking to re-enter the North American market, Chapman was approached by young law professor and investment banking consultant, Joe Bianco, who proposed a new and separate United States sales company for Lotus.
-By creating an unprecedented tax-incentived mechanism wherein each investor received a specially personalised Lotus Turbo Esprit, the new American company, Lotus Performance Cars Inc. (LPCI), was able to provide fresh capital to the Group Lotus in the United Kingdom.
-Former Ferrari North America general manager John Spiech was brought in to run LPCI, which imported the remarkable Giugiaro-designed Turbo Esprit for the first time.
-US sales began to quickly jump into triple digits annually.
+Looking to reenter the North American market, Chapman was approached by young law professor and investment banking consultant Joe Bianco, who proposed a new and separate American sales company for Lotus.
+By creating an unprecedented tax-incentivised mechanism by which each investor received a personalised Lotus Turbo Esprit, the new American company, Lotus Performance Cars Inc. (LPCI), was able to provide fresh capital to Group Lotus in the United Kingdom.
+Former Ferrari North America general manager John Spiech was recruited to run LPCI, which imported the remarkable Giugiaro-designed Turbo Esprit for the first time.
+American sales began to quickly jump into six figures annually.